 Over the last few years, there has been a major war to take customers away from their current cell phone providers.
 This has resulted in lower prices for new customers.

-However, prices for current customers usually aren’t reduced unless you ask for the lower price.
+However, prices for current customers usually aren’t reduced unless you ask for a lower price.
 Call your provider to see if a cheaper plan offering the same benefits is available.
 You may be surprised to hear you’ve been overpaying.

 Do you hate negotiating with companies?
 No one likes calling and talking to call center representatives, so you definitely aren’t alone.
-If you’d rather pay someone else to see if they can lower your cell phone bill for you without lowering the service you get, consider using a service like Bill Fixers.
+If you’d rather pay someone else to see if they can lower your cell phone bill for you without lowering the service you get, consider using a service like Trim.

 Want to save the most money possible?
 Consider switching cell phone carriers.
 While you may be able to save some money switching from one of the big four carriers to another, often the best savings come by switching to an MVNO (mobile virtual network operator).

 MVNOs usually rent network capacity from one or more of the big four networks and offer prepaid or other types of plans at a lower cost.
 If you’re happy with your current cell coverage, look for an MVNO that uses the same network but offers a plan that better suits your needs in terms of minutes, texts and data as well as price.

 Some MVNOs offer special features too.
 Republic Wireless, Mint Mobile, Gen Mobile, and FreedomPop are all MVNOs.
 We’ve taken a hard look at each one so you can see which might work best for you.